 Has completed a number of executive development programs such as the Oxford Senior executive program and the London business school senior executive program.

 Has worked in a number of mines including underground platinum mines in RSA, coal mines in RSA and Botswana, Open pit and underground diamond mines in Botswana.
 He is a holder of RSA Mine Manager Certificates of Competence in Metalliferous and gold mines as well as in fiery coal mines.

 Held positions from Miner to Managing Director.
 Notable positions held are Section Manager Underground at Impala mines; Mine Manager at Morupule colliery; Mine Manager at Orapa and Letlhakane Mines; Debswana, Assistant General Manager Jwaneng mine, Debswana, Portfolio Development Manager De Beers Corporate HO and Managing Gem Diamonds Botswana.

-He holds a Bachelor of Engineering (Mining) degree from the University of Pretoria and several other professional certifications and diplomas.
-He also completed various international management and executive development programmes.
+Johan holds a Bachelor of Engineering (Mining) degree from the University of Pretoria and is a qualified and certified Professional Engineer.

 Shirley Webber is a South African citizen and lived most of her younger life in the Free State (Welkom).
 She grew up in the mining and metals industry as her father was employed by the gold mining industry for a period of 30 years.
 She attended school in the Free State and obtained her degrees at the University of the North West.
 Her qualifications include a CAIB (SA) Associate Banking Diploma, a